ventuga/marketplace-demo/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Alternatively, please visit http://demo.ventu.ga

+## Please note

+The demo, right now, is nowhere near finished.
+This demo as of writing is only a HTML mockup of the actual product.
+Later on in the development stages, we will support product listings and test out the API thru Ventuga Marketplace Server.

 ### Installing

 Download/clone this repository.